sarambasich/libSwiftCal/README.md

 ###Install
 ####CocoaPods
+Not yet able to support Cocoa Touch Frameworks.

 ####Manual

-- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies
+- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies (the project is pre-configured for CocoaPods)
 - Incorporate the the Xcode project into your project by combining the two in a workspace (the easiest way I've found to do this is drag the .xcodeproj on to the **top** of your project navigator above any existing files/projects)
 - Add libSwiftCal as a target dependency